Phases

 | Init | outer | At plantime and at cold start |

-| Exec | inner | Only at runtime, per request |
+| Runtime | inner | Only inside a deployed handler |

 The bucket value is established once during init and captured by

-with everything already wired up.
+runtime body runs per request with everything already wired up.

 What runs when